 These predictors are typically based on different data than what the bookmakers and oddsmakers use to determine the odds for betting on Trump’s resignation, but it’s a good idea to consider the entire range of data at your disposal.

-In a recent Twitter tirade, President Trump demanded House Intelligence Committee Chairman Adam Schiff resign.
-The President accused Schiff with knowingly and unlawfully lying and leaking information regarding the Russia and Ukraine investigations.
+During the Democrats’ failed impeachment gambit, President Trump demanded House Intelligence Committee Chairman Adam Schiff resign.
+The President accused Schiff with knowingly and unlawfully lying and leaking information regarding the Russia and Ukraine investigations, as well as working covertly with the alleged impeachment “whistleblower.”
 Schiff is a Democratic Representative from California who has served on the House Intelligence Committee since 2017.

 Yes, wagering on political markets is allowed within the United States if done through licensed and regulated offshore sportsbooks.
 There are no US gambling laws which state that it is illegal to wager on political events, candidates, or White House administrative outcomes.
 That said, states with licensed and regulated sports betting currently do not offer political markets, so you must utilize a licensed offshore online sportsbook to bet on politics legally.

 Since the odds are not live at the moment, that is impossible to say.
 The resurfacing of the odds will likely be sparked by a tumultuous event, so it is difficult to gauge what anyone’s winnings would be at this point.
 When new odds are posted, we will update this section accordingly.
 Overall, given Trump’s boldness and seeming unwillingness to quit, you’d almost certainly make a mint if he actually were to resign.

 Impeached, yes, and probably a few more times if the House stays Democratic in 2020 and Trump wins re-election.
 But resign?
 Almost certainly not.